-Stewardship Ontario's responsibilities and duties include fostering a marketplace that maintains and encourages competition, achieves efficiencies and cost-effectiveness and ensures that all industry service providers have an equitable opportunity to participate in the provision of services.
-Without limiting the foregoing, vendor selection and supply chain management strategy will be implemented in accordance with these principles.
+Stewardship Ontario's responsibilities and duties include fostering a marketplace that maintains and encourages competition, achieves efficiencies and cost-effectiveness and ensures that all industry service providers have a fair and equitable opportunity to participate in the provision of services.
+Without limiting the foregoing, vendor selection and supply chain management strategy will be implemented in accordance with these principles and with transparency to the extent possible while protecting commercially sensitive information.
 Stewardship Ontario will, to the extent reasonably possible, promote multiple service provider alternatives to mitigate against service disruption risk.